All Episodes

 At least this Congress hasn't.

-Other Congresses, as you've called in recent history, have taken violators of contempt of Congress and judicial and subpoenas and sent them to jail, literally.
+Other Congresses, as you've called in recent history, have taken violators of contempt of Congress and subpoenas and sent them to jail, literally.

 And again, it's a selective application of it.

-So the two-tier system of justice isn't just in the executive branch and the DOJ and FBI and the courts and the leg in the judicial branch, but also in the legislative branch.
+So the two-tier system of justice isn't just in the executive branch and the DOJ and FBI and the courts and the judicial branch, but also in the legislative branch.

-Well, um, I guess we're gonna have to see what happens, right?
+Well, I guess we're going to have to see what happens, right?

-Yeah, I mean, there's I don't think there's gonna be much excitement after this, except in the media.
+Yeah, I mean, I don't think there's going to be much excitement after this except in the media.

 And that's what I believe many in the media are doing.

-Well, there's uh a lot more fodder for uh journalists as well as narrative creators out there now, as of this morning, as we're filming here, uh John Durham, special counsel John Durham's, I guess it is sort of his last hurrah testifying in the this building once again behind us.
+As of this morning, as we're filming here, John Durham, Special Counsel John Durham's, I guess it is sort of his last hurrah, testifying in this building once again behind us.

-And uh I've been hearing a lot of uh well, kind of like you just said, a lot of very divergent opinions on what happened there.
+And I've been hearing a lot of, well, kind of like you just said, a lot of very divergent opinions on what happened there.

 So, you know, who knows this case better than you do?